Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 \subsubsection{Auto Encoders}

-AEs \cite{liu2021self} learn representations by reconstructing input tensors.
-The architecture is typically a U-net without skip connections, enforcing full encoding into the latent space.
-The loss function used is the mean square error (MSE) between the input $B$ and its reconstruction $B_{\text{rec}}$.
-In AE algorithm, learnable decoders are required.
-We use CNN with de-convolutions for CNN architecture and KAN layer for KAN architecture.
+\acrshort{ae} \cite{liu2021self} is a classical self-supervised \acrshort{ml} approach, used in \cite{huang2022deep}.
+It learns the \acrshort{flm} through introducing a decoder network and a reconstruction objective.
+The loss function used is the mean square error (MSE) between the input and its reconstruction.
+In the \acrshort{ae} approach, learnable decoders are required.
+We use CNN with deconvolutions as the decoder for the CNN architecture and the \acrshort{kan} layer as the decoder for the \acrshort{kan} architecture.